 Doctors are studying several different medicines to learn whether they might work to treat COVID-19.
 In certain cases, doctors might recommend these medicines.

 What should I do if someone in my home has COVID-19?

 If someone in your home has COVID-19, there are additional things you can do to protect yourself and others:

 - Call your Primary Care Provider who can let you know next steps to take.
-For information on free, drive-up, asymptomatic/symptomatic testing, visit our Community Testing page.
+For information on free, asymptomatic/symptomatic testing, visit our Community Testing page.